My steering is pulling to one side. What should I do?

 If your car is making strange grinding noises or your steering wheel wobbles or shakes when you turn, there could be a problem with your wheel bearings.

-How to fix it: it’s not an especially difficult problem for a mechanic to fix.
-However, you’ll need to get this issue sorted as soon as possible because your vehicle might not be safe to drive as it is.
+How to fix it: this is a relatively easy fix for a mechanic.
+But you’ll need to get it sorted as soon as possible, otherwise your vehicle might not be safe to drive.

 Are there any other reasons my car steering is pulling to one side?